About Infertility Related Depression

 - Don’t ignore your health.

 It’s next to impossible to expect from the society to change their view regarding infertility.
 What the infertile women can do is changing their perceptions.
 Having a self-efficacious belief is more helpful than a distressed heart.
-There is no reason for stop living one’s life only because she is not being able to give birth.
+There is no reason to stop living one’s life only because she is not being able to give birth.
 I know it’s easy to say and hard to follow but life is much bigger than all this.
-Even if one feels depressed, going for a proper psychological counselling is prescribed.
-In country like India, psychological treatment is highly stigmatized.
+Even if one feels depressed, going for a proper psychological counseling is prescribed.
+In a country like India, psychological treatment is highly stigmatized.
 But, one should value their well-being more than anything else.

 P.S: Anjali has adopted a daughter now.
 She and her husband have named her ‘Hiya’.
 Needless to say, they are happy now.

-Image is for representational purposes only
+Disclaimer: The image is for representational purposes only